marciogualtieri/risk_model_builder/README.md

 ## Developer's Guide

-For my all future reference, I'm going to document the entire process of creating a REST API in Python/Django.
+For my own future reference, I'm going to document the entire process of creating a REST API in Python/Django.

 ### Creating an App

 First you need to create a project, which is comprised of one or more apps:

     django-admin startproject risk_model_api

 Then you can add an app to the project: